JorelAli/CommandAPI/docs/src/commandexecutors.md

 > **Developer's Note:**
 >
 > This section can be a little bit difficult to follow.
-If you only want the bare basic features _(executes a command)_, read the section below on _Normal command executors_ - this behaves almost identical to regular command registration in Bukkit.
+If you only want the bare basic features _(executes a command)_, read the section below on _Normal command executors_ - this behaves very similar to the `onCommand` method in Bukkit.

 -----